 - Arguing on your behalf in court, when necessary

 Are you ready to have one of the preeminent defense firms in Columbus help you fight back against your felony criminal charge?
-If so, please do not hesitate to pick up the phone and contact Koenig & Owen, LLC, today.
+If so, please do not hesitate to pick up the phone and contact James D. Owen, LLC, today.
 We have the legal experience and statutory knowledge required to handle your case with the care and attention it deserves.

 Understanding the Difference Between Felonies and Misdemeanors